Cass-1/Spreadsheet-Application/README.md

 This is layer of the UI has access to the actual logic layer of the application and serves as the in-between between the Views and the actual logic of the application.

 #### Views
 These are the front of the UI.
-There is no contact between the ViewModels and the logic layer of the application.
+There is no contact between the Views and the logic layer of the application.

 ## # SpreadsheetEngine
 This contains all of the actual classes and logic for the program outside of the UI.